MikeWise2718/markdowndocs/unity/unity.md

 * In the new tab select an unused "Display" number (a choice widget on the top-left of the top status bar)
 * Now go back to your camera and select that Display number for that camera.
 It should show (if it does not it may be that two cameras have that display number)

-Now to make both windows simulatiously visible
+Now to make both windows simultaneously visible
  - Grab one of the tabs and drag it lower in the window.
- - Unity will take the hint and let you position the windows somewhere else in the original window - but as a seperate and new game window.
+ - Unity will take the hint and let you position the windows somewhere else in the original window - but as a separate and new game window.

 ![Finding Pivot](FindingPivot.png)